rana/ora/README.md

 in the result set is forbidden!

 Failing to adhere these rules results in "Invalid handle" and ORA-03127 errors.

+You cannot start reading another LOB till you haven't finished reading the previous LOB, not even in the same row!
+Failing this results in ORA-24804!

 For examples, see [z_lob_test.go](z_lob_test.go).